-The surgical technology faculty and administration expect that students enrolled in courses at Harper College comply with the ethical standards of academic honesty at all times.
+The surgical technology faculty and administration expect that students enrolled in courses at Harper College always comply with the ethical standards of academic honesty.

-- Students are expected to do their own original work, except when the surgical technology faculty directs collaboration on assignments. - Students who commit any form of academic dishonesty are subject to disciplinary measures including failure of the assignment, project, or test, failure of the course and/or dismissal from the Surgical Technology Program. - Falsifying clinical documentation information (providing untrue information or forging a preceptor/clinical instructor's signature) may be grounds for immediate dismissal from the Surgical Technology Program - Refer to the "Student Code of Conduct and Dispute Resolution Procedures" in the Harper College Catalog and Student Handbook.
+- Students are expected to do their own original work, except when the surgical technology faculty directs collaboration on assignments.
+The use of artificial intelligence is prohibited. - Students who commit any form of academic dishonesty are subject to disciplinary measures including failure of the assignment, project, or test, failure of the course and/or dismissal from the Surgical Technology Program. - Falsifying clinical documentation information (providing untrue information or forging a preceptor/clinical instructor's signature) is grounds for immediate dismissal from the Surgical Technology Program - Refer to the "Student Code of Conduct and Dispute Resolution Procedures" in the Harper College Catalog and Student Handbook.